About Seattle Children’s

 Assessing the health of the community is an important step in developing community benefit programs.
 The results of the assessment helped us focus our efforts on the most urgent community health needs and develop our Community Benefit Implementation Plan (PDF).
 We have identified the following priority areas to work on:

-- Coordinated care for children and teens with chronic conditions
+- Provide better coordination of care for children and teens with chronic conditions.

 - Enhance access to mental and behavioral health services.